exonum/exonum-doc/src/architecture/transactions.md

 on this key.

 !!! tip
-    It is recommended for message signing to be decentralized in order to minimize security risks.
+    In order to minimize security risks, it is recommended to decentralize message signing.
 Roughly speaking, there should not be a single server signing all messages in the system; this could create a security chokepoint.
 One of the options to decentralize signing is to use the [light client library](https://github.com/exonum/exonum-client).